FelixWho/CapitalOne/README.md

 My submission was selected by Capital One's team and I'll be attending their Engineering Summit this coming winter!

+### Update 01/06/2020

+JQuery out of date; I have no intentions of changing the code, however.

 ### Technologies used

 PHP, Javascript, HTML, CSS, JQuery, MySQL